If you’re having trouble sleeping through the night due to allergens or overheating, your pillow could be to blame.

 Considering the expensive price tag of My Pillow, we recommend sticking with a bamboo pillow for the ultimate in comfort and value.

-Benefits of Owning One
+Benefits of Owning a Bamboo Pillow

 Because getting consistently quality sleep is an important part of being healthy, it’s only natural that people would seek out a solution that provides the most health benefits.
 Because these pillows are naturally organic, anti-microbial, dust mite resistant and incredibly soft to the touch with no friction, people seek them out to help with issues such as migraines, acne and hair loss.